ssj365/moodle-bbbext_bnreminders/README.md

 Overview
 ===========
-The BN Email subplugin enhances the BigBlueButtonBN module by sending automated reminder emails to users before a session starts.
+The BN Notify subplugin enhances the BigBlueButtonBN module by sending automated reminder emails to users before a session starts.
 These reminders include a link to join the meeting and are sent to the email address registered with the user's account.

 Features